Rebbelib R-11

 Rebbelib were navigational charts created by the sea-farers of the Marshall Islands in Micronesia.
 They are essentially abstract descriptions, in sticks and found objects, of the spatial relationships between islands, ocean currents and wave patterns.
 Each chart is particular to its creator and as they were never actually taken to sea they are, in essence, mnemonic devices.

-R-9 and R-11 represent wave sequences bent or refracted around an island, observed or imagined from differing perspectives; these are snapshots of visually dynamic phenomena.
-R-8 and R-12, on the other hand, represent the gravitational and erosional effects that imperceptibly part and relocate the granite exposures that form the landscape of Cornwall’s spine.
-Others allude to field systems, geological strata & fragmentation and the pathways & transient vectors that transect them.
+R-8 and R-12, on the other hand, represent the gravitational and erosional forces that imperceptibly split and relocate the granite exposures that form the landscape of Cornwall’s spine.
+Others allude to field systems or geological strata with the pathways and other vectors that transect them.